zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-a-new-catalog.md

-# Creating a Catalog
+# Creating a New Catalog

 A catalog is the complete list of related products that can be displayed on a store site.
-Store administrators can create multiple catalogs (each with their corresponding currencies) on the same Liferay Commerce instance.
+Store administrators can create multiple catalogs (each with their own corresponding currencies) on a single Liferay Commerce instance.

 To create a new catalog: